ellgott/Chalmers-Poker/README.md

 check.py contains the class Check() made for interpretting the result of the game according to the rules of Texas Hold'Em
 - returns winner indexes as an array of size one (winner) or larger (split pot)
 - prints results as it checks but this can be manuevered
-- bugs might be found... but I don't think so
+- bugs might be found...

 Check.Winner() returns scalar or array with the index of the player who has won